New Jersey Bill S3546: A Proposal to Reduce Warehouse Related Emissions

 3 November 2024

-The WAIRE Program’s Influence Beyond California: New Jersey Takes the Lead on New Warehouse Emission Regulations with the proposed Warehouse and Port Pollution Reduction Act
+The WAIRE Program’s Influence Beyond California: New Jersey Takes the Lead with the proposed Warehouse and Port Pollution Reduction Act

 Air quality concerns surrounding warehouse operations have long been a regional issue in Southern California, but now, other states are beginning to adopt similar standards.
 New Jersey is at the forefront of this shift, with new proposed legislation, Senate Bill S3546, aimed at cutting down on pollution from high-traffic facilities like warehouses.
 Modeled after Southern California’s WAIRE program, this bill introduces a fresh regulatory framework that could very well serve as a template for other states.
 Although still in the proposal stage, S3546 signifies a growing national focus on tackling emissions tied to warehousing and logistics hubs.